Vinyl records may feel like ancient technology to some.

 These pucks are then loaded into a record press along with record labels for each puck.

-The vinyl is heated to soften it, the label is placed over it, and the master stamp is mechanically pressed down into the vinyl.
+The vinyl is heated to soften it, the label is placed over it, and the negative metal master is mechanically pressed down into the vinyl.

 This pressing flattens the vinyl out to around 2mm thick, and imprints the recorded music into it.